Altinn/altinn-studio-docs/content/app/development/ux/components/images/_index.en.md

 ---
 ## Usage

-Use images and illustrations to emphasize points or illustrate concepts which are difficult to explain using text.
+Use images and illustrations to emphasize points or illustrate concepts that are difficult to explain using text.

-{{%notice warning%}}
-**NOTE:** the image component is not yet supported in PDF-generation and will be ignored.
-{{%/notice%}}

 ### Anatomy
 ![Example image and alt text anatomy](image-and-alt-text-en.png)

 1\. *Image* – Photo, screenshot, illustration, or graphic.
-2\. *Alternative text* – Used by screen readers and displayed if image can not be rendered.
+2\. *Alternative text* – Used by screen readers and displayed if the image can not be rendered.

 ### Best practices
 We recommend following the guidelines by [UUtilsynet](https://www.uutilsynet.no/regelverk/bilder-og-grafikk/205).

 - Add an alternative text which explains the image.
-This is used by screen readers and will be displayed if the image is unavailable.
+The alt. text will be displayed if the image is unavailable and is used by screen readers.
-- If an image is purely decorative, it's best to not include an alternative text.
+- If an image is purely decorative, it's best not to include an alternative text.
-- Don't use images for images sake.
+- Don't use images for image's sake.
 Ask yourself if the image illustrates a point or increases the understanding of what you are trying to tell.
-- Check if the image scales well on different devices, like on mobile or a tablet.
+- Check if the image scales well on devices like mobile or tablet.
 An image which looks good on a PC can quickly fill a smaller screen.
-- Avoid using images in place of text, as it cannot be read by screen readers.
+- Avoid using images instead of text, as screen readers cannot read it.

 ### Content guidelines

 Keep alternative texts consistent:
 - Never start with "Image of ..."
-- Write short and start with the most important part of the image.
+- Write short and start with the most essential part of the image.
-- End by saying if the photo is a photo, illustration or graphic.
+- End by saying if the photo is an illustration or graphic.

 <br>